-Current 300 students receive services through our highly academic, on site program.
-The after school program, also known as “La Escuelita” to our residents, at 9 sites, offers homework tutoring, support for parents through school engagement, enrichment programs, summer camps, intensive literacy programs and individual learning plans.
-Educators maintain contact with parents, and teacher through daily interaction on site and through parent teacher conferences and email with teachers at each student’s school.
-YEEP offers all of these services at home in our on-site learning centers.
+Currently 300 students receive services through our highly academic, on-site program.
+The after-school program, also known as “La Escuelita” to our residents, at 10 sites, offers homework tutoring, support for parents through school engagement, enrichment programs, summer camps, intensive literacy programs and individual learning plans.
+Educators maintain contact with parents and teacher through daily interaction on site and through parent teacher conferences and email with teachers at each student’s school.
+The program offers all of these services at home in our on-site learning centers.
 Educators and parents become partners in the child’s education.
 This creates a community of learners.

-The statistics for our first cohort of YEEP students Kinder-8th grade (students we have followed for 10 years) show a 100% high school graduation rate, zero teen pregnancies.
+The statistics for our first cohort of students Kinder-8th grade (students we have followed for 10 years) show a 100% high school graduation rate and zero teen pregnancies.
 Students are working full-time (11), going to community college (18), or still attending high school (18).
+Support youth education today!

-The Youth Literacy Program serves 250 resident students Kinder-12th grade at 9 of our properties.
-Four days a week for 45 minutes students work independently and with the educator to improve grade level reading.
-Students use a web-based program, Reading Plus, and are also offered one on one tutoring.
+The Youth Literacy Program serves 250 resident students Kinder-12th grade at nine of our properties.
+Four days a week for 45 minutes students work independently, and with an educator, to improve grade level reading.
+Students use a web-based program, Reading Plus, and are also offered one-on-one tutoring.
 Educators monitor students’ progress weekly and share findings with students, parents and teachers.

 In the 2015-2016 academic year 59 students participating in YLP went from 9% reading at grade level to 87% reading at or above grade level.
 The goal of the program is to continue to see these results every year and to have grade level readers continue to improve reading until they reach college grade level reading.

-This academic year 2016-2017, 73% of new resident students in YLP are reading at or above grade level.
-This data was collected after only 6 months in the program.
+This academic year, 2016-2017, 73% of new resident students in YLP are reading at or above grade level.
+This data was collected after only six months in the program.
+Support literacy today!

-Peoples’ Self-Help Housing, United Way and EconAlliance have designed the (WNI), a broad-based collective impact collaboration with ten regional partners providing literacy, workforce, STEM and life skills programs targeting six low-income neighborhoods (five of which are Peoples’ Self-Help Housing Communities).
+Peoples’ Self-Help Housing, United Way and EconAlliance have designed the WNI, a broad-based collective impact collaboration, with ten regional partners, who provide literacy, workforce, STEM and life skills programs that target six low-income neighborhoods (five of which are Peoples’ Self-Help Housing Communities).
+Support strong neighborhoods today!

 Working Neighborhoods Initiative partners include: